 - Demonstrate knowledge of the fundamentals of mathematics, which underpin their engineering degree.
-(Evaluated in the MyMathLab continuous assessments and the examination.

-- Demonstrate a comprehension of the fundamentals of mathematics, which underpin their engineering degree, using the following specific techniques: manipulate algebraic expressions, differentiation (including optimisation of functionals), integration, matrices and Gauss elimination (Evaluated in the examination).
+(Evaluated in the MyMathLab continuous assessments and the examination. - Demonstrate a comprehension of the fundamentals of mathematics, which underpin their engineering degree, using the following specific techniques: manipulate algebraic expressions, differentiation (including optimisation of functionals), integration, matrices and Gauss elimination (Evaluated in the examination).

-- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b)

-- Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2b)
+- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b) - Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2b)

-L

-Assessment: Coursework 1 (25%)

-Coursework 2 (25%)

-Coursework 3 (25%)

-Coursework 4 (25%)

-Resit Assessment: Examination (Resit instrument) (100%)
+Coursework 2 (10%) Coursework 3 (10%) Coursework 4 (10%) Examination 1 (60%)

-Coursework:
+Assessment Description: Coursework:

-4 electronic online tests with randomised coefficients will be set during the semester.
+4 electronic online tests with randomised questions will be set during the semester, in total worth 40% of the final mark.
 There will be an opportunity to practice similar exercises before attempting each test.
 Each test is an individual piece of coursework.